Ryuichi-Student/Copilot-For-Business/README.md

 You can then activate the virtual environment using ``source venv/bin/activate`` on Linux or ``venv\Scripts\activate`` on Windows.

-You can then install the dependencies using ``pip install -r requirements.txt``
+You can then install the dependencies using ``pip install -r requirements.txt``.

-Create a .env file with the template of example.env
+Create a .env file with the template of example.env (the key must be an OpenAI key with access to the GPT4 API).

-You can then run the app using ``streamlit run src/frontend/Welcome.py``
+You can then run the app using ``streamlit run src/frontend/Welcome.py``.

 ## Using the app